Democracy Manifest

-Surrounded by police, the man is surprised at being arrested, exclaiming: "Gentlemen, this is democracy manifest!"
+Surrounded by police, the then-unidentified Jack Karlson is surprised at being arrested in the video, exclaiming: "Gentlemen, this is democracy manifest!"

-"Democracy Manifest" (also known as "Succulent Chinese Meal", amongst other names) is an October 1991 Australian news segment video by the reporter Chris Reason.
-In 2019, The Guardian called it "perhaps the pre-eminent Australian meme of the past 10 years".
-YouTube has several postings of the video with more than a million views each.
+"Democracy Manifest" (also known by "Succulent Chinese Meal" and other names) is an Australian viral video and internet meme.
+It was recorded in 1991 for a news segment by the reporter Chris Reason and uploaded to the Internet in 2009.
+A number of uploads of the video exist on YouTube, with several having over a million views.

-It shows a man being arrested by Queensland Police at a Chinese restaurant.
+The video depicts a man being arrested by Queensland Police at a Chinese restaurant in Brisbane.
 As the police forcibly detain him, he remarks in a stentorian tone, "Gentlemen, this is democracy manifest!", "What is the charge?
 Eating a meal?
-A succulent Chinese meal?", "Get your hand off my penis!", and, after an aborted attempt by a police officer to headlock him, "I see that you know your judo well."
+A succulent Chinese meal?", "Get your hand off my penis!", and, after an aborted attempt by a police officer to headlock him, "I see that you know your judo well".

-It was recorded on 11 October 1991, but not uploaded to the Internet until 2009.
-A mystery developed about who the man was and what the incident involved, with theories centring on a Hungarian chess player named Paul Charles Dozsa, known for his dine-and-dash exploits.
-In 2020, an Australian man, later identified as Jack Karlson, revealed himself as the man in question.
+A mystery developed about who the man was and what the incident involved, with theories centring on the Hungarian dine-and-dasher Paul Charles Dozsa.
+In 2020, Australian citizen Jack Karlson (1942–2024) identified himself as the man in the video.
+He was being arrested in the video for allegedly having used a stolen credit card.

+In 2019, The Guardian called the video "perhaps the preeminent Australian meme of the past 10 years".
+In 2026, it was selected for preservation by the Australian National Film and Sound Archive, in part because the original clip had amassed more than 15 million views.